 To use a class, whether you what to call a static method or create a new instance, you need to load it into Java Virtual Machine.
 You can do this with the LoadClass function.

-classref = modulen("LoadClass", "testClass");
+data _null_; length classref 8; classref = modulen("LoadClass", "testClass"); run;

 The return value is a reference to the loaded class.
 Return value of 0 means that the class could not be loaded.
 With this class reference you can call static methods, set/get values or create new instances.